 Similarly Maimonides in his Guide states clearly that no change or emotion can be predicated of God (Guide book 1, chap.55).
-He further states that the gravest of sins is to have a wrong opinion of God (ibid. chap.36).
-One must never think that they, through their prayers, can produce some kind of affect in the Creator of the Universe.
+He further states that the gravest of sins is to have a wrong opinion of God (ibid. chap.
+36).
+One must never think that through one’s prayers, he can produce some kind of affect in the Creator of the Universe.
 Such an idea is not only absurd it is blasphemous.
 He who believes such an idea would, in the words of the Rambam, “unconsciously at least incur the guilt of profanity and blasphemy.”

 Rambam states in the Yad, Laws Concerning the Fundamentals of our Faith, Ch.1 Law 11, “and He does not change, for there is nothing that can cause change in Him.
 There does not exist in Him... anger or laughter, happiness or sadness...”
 It is patently clear from the Rambam and Ramban that we cannot say of the Creator that He is at one time sad, at another happy, at one time lonely, at another fulfilled.
 He, being perfect, does not change - ever.
 We cannot affect Him or change Him no matter what we do, whether we are righteous or evil, whether we pray or do not pray, whether we give charity or do not give charity, whether we repent or do not repent.

-Let us take the statement of our Sages “why did G-d make our Patriarchs and Matriarchs childless?
-Because G-d desires the prayers of the righteous (Yevamos 64a)”.
+Let us take the statement of our Sages: “Why did God make our Patriarchs and Matriarchs childless?
+Because God desires the prayers of the righteous” (Yevamos 64a).
 What would we think of someone who tormented another person so that they turn to him for help?
 Would we not regard him as self-seeking and even vicious?
 How then can we ascribe such an imperfection, Heaven forbid, to the Creator?
 Is it not obvious that these words of our Sages are not to be taken literally, but that they are metaphors that contain a hidden idea, a deeper meaning which we must search for?

-Anyone who thinks that through his prayer he effectuates a change in G-d denies the third principle of our faith, which we recite every day, that G-d is not physical and does not have any physical attributes.
+Anyone who thinks that through his prayer he effectuates a change in God denies the third principle of our faith, which we recite every day, that God is not physical and does not have any physical attributes.
 This means He is in no way to be equated with any of His creation whether inanimate or animate.
-The idea that man can cause a change in the Creator is an attempt to project onto G-d human qualities.
+The idea that man can cause a change in the Creator is an attempt to project onto God human qualities.
 This is strictly forbidden.
-As Maimonides quotes in the third principle of faith, “And to whom can you liken Me sayeth the Holy One (Isaiah 40:18,25)”.
-Far be it from G-d to be like His creatures who because of their imperfection are subject to change for better or for worse.
-Rambam makes it clear that all statements in the Torah that imply otherwise are metaphors used by the Torah to teach us some idea and are not to be taken literally (Yad ibid Law 12).
+As Maimonides quotes in the third principle of faith, “And to whom can you liken Me sayeth the Holy One” (Isaiah 40:18,25).
+Far be it from God to be like His creatures who because of their imperfection are subject to change for better or for worse.
+Rambam makes it clear that all statements in the Torah that imply otherwise are metaphors used by the Torah to teach us some idea and are not to be taken literally (Yad, ibid. law 12).

 Now let us examine one of the statements of our Sages.
 “Why were our Patriarchs and Matriarchs childless?
-Because G-d desires the prayers of the righteous (Yevamos 64a).”
-Let us first examine the last half of this statement, “G-d desires the prayers of the righteous.”
-Our Sages are teaching that the prayers of the righteous are qualitatively differentiated from the prayers of the ordinary person; that the righteous, because their knowledge of G-d is different and their knowledge of prayer is different, in their act of praying fulfill the potential of man that G-d has given him through prayer.
-As Rambam says regarding the love of G-d, one’s love of G-d cannot exceed his knowledge of G-d (Laws of Repentance, Ch.
+Because God desires the prayers of the righteous” (Yevamos 64a).
+Let us first examine the last half of this statement, “God desires the prayers of the righteous.”
+Our Sages are teaching that the prayers of the righteous are qualitatively differentiated from the prayers of the ordinary person; that the righteous, because their knowledge of God is different and their knowledge of prayer is different, in their act of praying [they] fulfill the potential of man that God has given him through prayer.
+As Rambam says regarding the love of God, “one’s love of God cannot exceed his knowledge of God” (Laws of Repentance, Ch.
 10 Law 6).
-So too in prayer one’s potential for prayer cannot be realized in excess of his knowledge and perfection.
-Thus only the righteous truly fulfill G-d’s will concerning prayer.
-The Rabbis do not mean, Heaven forbid the notion, that G-d, the Creator of the universe, is in want or in a state of loneliness waiting for some kind of satisfaction that he will receive when His creatures praise Him or ask Him for something.
-How can we think that man could praise G-d in any manner that would be satisfactory to Him, when our teacher Moses, the greatest of our species, was unable to comprehend G-d Himself in any way, even through prophecy, as it is written “because man cannot see Me and live (Exodus 33:20)”, and could understand no more than G-d’s actions?
-Even the praise of a four year old of the greatest human being would be closer to reality than our praise of G-d since the four year old at least perceives something about the one he is praising.
+So too in prayer, one’s potential for prayer cannot be realized in excess of his knowledge and perfection.
+Thus only the righteous truly fulfill God’s will concerning prayer.
+The Rabbis do not mean, Heaven forbid the notion, that God, the Creator of the universe, is in want or in a state of loneliness waiting for some kind of satisfaction that He will receive when His creatures praise Him or ask Him for something.
+How can we think that man could praise God in any manner that would be satisfactory to Him, when our teacher Moses, the greatest of our species, was unable to comprehend God Himself in any way, even through prophecy, as it is written “because man cannot see Me and live” (Exodus 33:20), and could understand no more than God’s actions?
+Even the praise of a four year old of the greatest human being would be closer to reality than our praise of God since the four year old at least perceives something about the one he is praising.
 It is thus patently clear as Ramban states, that all our praise are as “nothingness and emptiness to Him.”

-The above statement of our Sages was not meant to indicate that G-d is seeking some satisfaction, only that G-d’s will, as expressed in His creation is being fulfilled.
+The above statement of our Sages was not meant to indicate that God is seeking some satisfaction, only that God’s will, as expressed in His creation is being fulfilled.
 Whether His creation is fulfilled or not gives no satisfaction or sadness to Him.
-Its purpose is to provide man with the opportunity to approach G-d.
-In giving man free will G-d made it possible for him to fulfill his potential, one of the methods being through the medium of prayer.
-This is accomplished on the highest level only by the righteous not the ordinary person whose ideas of G-d and prayer are distorted.
+Its purpose is to provide man with the opportunity to approach God.
+In giving man free will God made it possible for him to fulfill his potential, one of the methods being through the medium of prayer.
+This is accomplished on the highest level only by the righteous not the ordinary person whose ideas of God and prayer are distorted.
 Our Sages are teaching an important idea, that the ignoramus fails to realize his potential not only in Torah, but in prayer as well.

 I of course cannot expound on every statement of our Sages in this article, nor do I claim to understand every one of their statements.
 I only wish to stress how important caution is when approaching a statement of our Sages, and how careful we must be not to grasp at the first idea, which comes to our minds, especially where such an idea contradicts the basic premises of our faith.

 We should understand Proverbs 16:4 mentioned above in a like manner.
-It is for our benefit that we recognize G-d’s Glory, not for His.
+It is for our benefit that we recognize God’s Glory, not for His.

-May we live to see the day when the earth will be filled with the knowledge of G-d as the waters cover the sea (Isaiah 11:9).
+May we live to see the day when the earth will be filled with the knowledge of God as the waters cover the sea (Isaiah 11:9).